Diyanet Center of America

-Diyanet Center of America (DCA) is a non-profit organization funded by the Turkish government that is based in Lanham, Maryland, serving the needs of the Muslim community in the Washington metropolitan area.
+Diyanet Center of America (DCA) is a non-profit organization funded by the Turkish government that is based in Seabrook, Maryland, serving the needs of the Muslim community in the Washington metropolitan area.
 The center holds regular Friday congregational prayers, Ramadan dinners, religious holiday celebrations – including Mawlid – and various other social, cultural, and religious activities.

 The center benefits from its proximity to the nation's capital, various federal and state institutions, and schools.
+The closest is NASA's Goddard Space Flight Center.
+The nearby New Carrollton station serves the Washington Metro, MARC, and Amtrak lines.
+Greyhound, a nationwide intercity bus company, also stops at the station.

 The complex consists of five main buildings, an underground parking garage, and a geothermal well field on a 15-acre site.
-The five buildings are a mosque constructed using 16th century classical Ottoman architecture, a cultural center building, a guest house, a fellowship hall with a restaurant and shops, and a recreational building housing a Turkish bath, an indoor pool, and a sports center.
+The five buildings are a mosque constructed using 16th century classical Ottoman architecture designed by Muharrem Hilmi Shenalp, a cultural center building in the Seljuk architectural style, a guest house, a fellowship hall with a restaurant and shops, and a recreational building housing a Turkish bath, an indoor pool, and a sports center.

 History

 The organization was established as the Turkish American Islamic Foundation in 1993, and as the scope of services expanded it was renamed to the Turkish American Community Center (TACC) in 2003.
 After the completion of a comprehensive construction project, the center was renamed to its assumed business name of Diyanet Center of America, which receives major support from Directorate of Religious Affairs (Diyanet), an institution of the Government of Turkey.
 The result of the construction project is a small village that will be an important cultural hub for all visitors and residents of Washington D.C. area.